P-Menthane-3,8-diol: Contraindications

 PMD should not be used on children under 3 years of age.

 Interactions

 Few if any studies have evaluated possible interactions when using PMD with sunscreens.

 Chemistry

 There are eight possible stereoisomers.
 The exact composition is rarely specified and is commonly assumed to be a complex mixture.
 PMD can be synthesized by a Prins reaction of citronellal.

-Refined OLE contains approximately up to 70% PMD, a mixture of the cis and trans isomers of p-menthane-3,8-diol.
+Refined OLE contains approximately up to 70% PMD, a mixture of the cis and trans isomers of p-menthane-3,8-diol, commonly known as citriodiol or geranodyle.

 History

-Its repellent effect was discovered in the 1960s by the industry.
+Beginning in China in 1960, many plants were examined to find competent repellents.
+It was discovered that a waste material from the extraction of lemon eucalyptus oil functioned as an effective mosquito repellent.
+The main component of this material was p-menthene-diol-3,8.

 OLE has been notified under the European Biocidal Products Directive (BPD) 98/8/EC (now BPR Regulation (EU) No. 528/212) under its generic name "PMD rich botanic oil" and is currently proceeding through the registration process with the Health and Safety Executive in the UK.
 It is also registered with Canada's Pest Management Regulatory Agency under the generic name "PMD and related oil of lemon eucalyptus compounds".